Blackfell/netgopher/README.md

 # Installation

-You can get Netgopher easily with:
+You can **but probably shouldn't**  get Netgopher easily with:

 ```
 ❯ go get -u "github.com/blackfell/ng"
 ```

+## Why not?

-But this will only install in your local $GOPATH; additionally, the binary will be fairly large, compiled only for your OS.
-I usually just grab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1), which have been cross compileed and stripped down to ~ 2MB.
+Well this will only install ng in your local $GOPATH; additionally, the binary will be fairly large, compiled only for your OS.
+I wrote this version to use during CTFs meaning I want a smaller binary, preferably with multi-platform support, so **grrab a copy of all the [released binaries](https://github.com/Blackfell/ng/releases/tag/v0.1) instead**, which have been cross compileed and stripped down to ~ 2MB.

 # Examples